-Serenity Mental Health Services is a mental health agency providing CTSS, ARMHS, and outpatient & in-home therapy services to the residents of McLeod and Wright Counties.
+Serenity Mental Health Services is a mental health agency providing CTSS, ARMHS, and outpatient & in-home therapy services to the residents of Hutchinson, Buffalo, and surrounding areas.
 SMHS is seeking qualified licensed mental health professionals to work from our agency.
 The Mental Health Professional is responsible for providing culturally competent mental health services while working directly with clients, and maintaining a professional relationship with staff and other agencies involved in client's care.
 The Mental Health Professional will be responsible for conducting intake (Diagnostic Assessments) for clients receiving CTSS and ARMHS, and outpatient therapy (in-office or telehealth).
 You will have your own private office, located at our central location.
 This is a commission-based position.*We offer the most competitive commission-based salary in the area!*

 Provide mental health assessment and evaluation of clients

 Provide individual, family, couples, and/or group therapeutic services

 The provision of clinical services including conducting diagnostic assessments, treatment planning, psychotherapy, and discharge planning for clients of the agency

 Develop and implement treatment plans based on clinical experience and knowledge.

 Attending and participating in monthly case consultation, and other meetings as required by the agency

 Prepare and maintain all required treatment records and reports.